dfm/emcee/docs/tutorials/autocorr.rst

 Instead of estimating the autocorrelation function using a single chain, we can assume that each chain is sampled from the same stochastic process and average the estimate over ensemble members to reduce the variance.
-It turns out that we’ll actually do this averaging later in the process below, but it can be useful to show the mean autocorrelation function for visualization purposes.
+It turns out that we'll actually do this averaging later in the process below, but it can be useful to show the mean autocorrelation function for visualization purposes.